MicrosoftDocs/defender-docs/defender-endpoint/linux-preferences.md

 |**Possible values**|2 (default).
 Allowed values are integers between 1 and 64.|Not Configured (Default toggle off defaults to 2)<br>Configured (toggle on) and integer between 1 and 64.|

 > [!NOTE]
-> Available in Microsoft Defender for Endpoint version 101.45.00 or higher.
+> Available in Microsoft Defender for Endpoint version `101.45.00` or later.

 #### Exclusion merge policy